 If more than one research practice is used, at least one must support the establishment of the prerequisite or corequisite.
 The standard for any comparison shall be that a student is highly unlikely to receive a satisfactory grade in the course unless the student has met the proposed prerequisite or corequisite.
 The research design, operational definition, and numerical standards, if appropriate, shall be developed by research personnel, discipline faculty, and representatives of the Academic Senate.
-If the evidence fails to meet the standard established, each college may establish the proposed prerequisite or corequisite or corequisite or corequisite or standard standards, if appropriate, shall be developed by research personnel, discipline faculty, and representatives of the Academic Senate.
 If the evidence fails to meet the standard established, each college may establish the proposed prerequisite or corequisite as an advisory and may seek to establish it as a prerequisite or corequisite only by following the process described in this policy and any applicable college policies.

-Whether or not research is required to establish a prerequisite, data collected to validate assessment instruments and cut scores is always relevant to reviewing the prerequisites for the associated courses.
+Whether or not research is required to establish a prerequisite, data collected to validate assessment instruments and cut scores is always relevant to reviewing the prerequisites for the associated courses